SilkRose/Pony/stories/cuddle-count/cuddle-count.md

 "Fluttershy.
 Got it."

-The bell rang again, and Rarity looked over at Twilight before whispering to me, "Good luck with Twilight."
+The bell rings again, and Rarity looked over at Twilight before whispering to me, "Good luck."

 ***

-Twilight sits down and greets me with a smile.
+Twilight sits down and smiles.

 "Hello, my name is Twilight Sparkle, and I love learning and reading."

 "Howdy, Twilight.
 I'm Applejack, I love farming, apples, and family."

-Twilight started to blush.
+Twilight starts to blush.
 "I've cuddled six ponies."

 I sigh.
 "I haven't cuddled a single pony, Twilight."

-Twilight says in shock, "Why haven't you?"
+Twilight asks in shock, "Why haven't you?"

 "I don't know, just been waiting for the right pony."